Contesting a Will in Tasmania

-A former spouse is an eligible person only if they were receiving or entitled to receive maintenance from the Deceased person pursuant to a Court Order, agreement or otherwise at the time of the deceased’s death.
+A former spouse is an eligible person only if they were receiving or entitled to receive maintenance from the deceased person pursuant to a Court Order, agreement or otherwise at the time of the deceased’s death.

-If you believe you qualify as an ‘eligible person’ and have a claim to make on a will in Tasmania, please contact Armstrong Legal to obtain a free case assessment on 1300 038 223.
+If you believe you are an ‘eligible person’ and have a claim to make on a will in Tasmania, please contact Armstrong Legal to obtain a free case assessment on 1300 038 223.

-You may be able to file after the 3 month time limit, but only if the Court grants you permission to do so.
-The Court will consider the persons affected (such as the persons who have already received a distribution, those named in the Will or who received an entitlement from the estate if there is no Will) or persons who are likely to be affected by your out of time claim.
+You may be able to file after the three-month time limit, but only if the court grants you permission to do so.
+The court will consider the persons affected (such as the persons who have already received a distribution, those named in the Will or who received an entitlement from the estate if there is no will) or persons who are likely to be affected by your out of time claim.

 An out of time application can only be made if the whole estate has not yet been fully distributed.
 Any part of the estate distributed before an out of time application is made, cannot be disturbed.

-How do I Get a Copy of a Will in Tasmania?
+How do I get a copy of a will?

-If you have a close family member who has recently passed away and you are uncertain as to what was contained in their Will, we encourage you to contact the executor (person named in the will who will be in charge of administering the estate) or the executor’s solicitor, to request a copy of the Will.
+If you have a close family member who has recently passed away and you are uncertain as to what was in their will, we encourage you to contact the executor (person named in the will who will be in charge of administering the estate) or the executor’s solicitor, to request a copy of the will.

 - A spouse, parent or guardian and any children;